 Make Money in Recovering Financial Stocks the Easy Way

 Exchange-traded funds offer a convenient way to invest in sectors or niches that interest you.
-If you'd like to add some financial stocks to your portfolio mix, the Vanguard Financials ETF could save you a lot of trouble.
+If you expect banks and financial services companies to get their acts together and thrive in the years ahead, the Vanguard Financials ETF (NYS: VFH) could save you a lot of trouble.
 Instead of trying to figure out which companies will perform best, you can use this ETF to invest in lots of them simultaneously.

 ETFs often sport lower expense ratios than their mutual fund cousins.
-The Vanguard ETF's expense ratio -- its annual fee -- is a very low 0.23%.
-(Vanguard is known for low fees.)
-It yields close to 2%, as well.
+The financial ETF's expense ratio -- its annual fee -- is a low 0.27%.

-As you might expect, this ETF has a mixed performance record, topping the world market over the past year, and roughly matching it over the past three, while significantly underperforming it over the past five.
-The credit crisis had a big impact on financial companies' performances.
+This ETF has performed, well, dismally in recent years, lagging the S&P 500 considerably over the past five years.
+But it's still relatively young, and the future matters more than the past.
 As with most investments, of course, we can't expect outstanding performances in every quarter or year.
 Investors with conviction need to wait for their holdings to deliver.

 The big picture